torbonaut/zauberAI/docs/slides.md

 - not yet able to understand code in its entirety (generating vs understanding code)
 - not yet good enough to assist with complex functions
-- trained via GitHub, can provide mediocre code quality
+- trained via GitHub, can provide mediocre code quality (can be disabled)
 - relying too much on codex produced code without human review
-- copyright issues not yet fully legally judged (trained by GitHub code ...)
+- copyright issues not yet fully legally judged (trained by GitHub code ..., can be disabled)
 - personal and sensitive information leaks through code? (using public AI systems)

 ## assist, don't replace